 After all, I could drive an automatic car (that is, when I managed to get my husband’s hand off the steering wheel and shoo away his acrobatic foot from the foot pedals.)

-If you learned how to drive in Kenya, specifically the city of Nairobi, you probably know how my story goes.
+If you are learning to drive in Kenya, specifically the city of Nairobi, you probably know how my story goes.